 When you plug your meat thermometer in, you’ll notice a series of pins that are used to connect it to its base.
 Do not allow those pins to bend, or it won’t be able to connect properly.

 The probe of the thermometer can safely be submerged in liquid that doesn’t exceed its temperature limit, but you should never allow the handle to be submerged.
 The handle houses electronic parts that aren’t waterproof, and submerging it will break it.

-Now that you know how to clean thermometer probe, you’re ready start accurately reading all of your favorite foods.
+Now that you know how to clean the thermometer probe, you’re ready to start accurately reading all of your favorite foods.
 Properly cleaning it will allow you to safely read the temperature of any food you may be cooking, and it’s something we recommend doing every time you try to use your thermometer.